Rok-G/Power-BI-Tableau/README.md

 ## Contributing

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your suggested changes.
+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.